tanmaypant/Music_Generation/README.md

 # Music_Generation
-1 Introduction to rnn
-2 Music generation using PyTorch
+Introduction to rnn and Music generation using PyTorch